hidenitt4/PlotGUI/README.md

 - Default 4 plot view
 - Manual selection Toplevel and facecolor change on selection
 - Annotation on click
+- Parameter frame is currently hidden (can be made visible using thin gray button)

 ![Screenshot 2025-06-30 at 1 35 40 PM](https://github.com/user-attachments/assets/715cae8c-48d4-4252-b9ce-11b997a70acf)